MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/governance-design-guide.md

 author: petertay
 ---

-# Governance design guide: new development in Azure for multiple teams
+# Governance design guide: multiple teams

-The goal of this guidance is to help you learn the process for designing a resource governance model in Azure.
+The goal of this guidance is to help you learn the process for designing a resource governance model in Azure to support multiple teams, multiple workloads, and multiple environments.
 We'll look at a set of hypothetical governance requirements, then go through several example implementations that satisfy those requirements.

 Our requirements are:
 * Identity management for multiple teams with different resource access requirements in Azure.
 The identity management system stores the identity of the following users: